zsbenke/sauce-ruby-assignment/README.md

-# Bare Ruby application
+# Sauce Ruby Assignment

-Description TBD…
+This application mangles Instagram JSON files according to the assignment requirements.

 ## Usage